 We are excited about your participation in the Summer Studio Program and look forward to your involvement in the creation of rich and varied work during this intense course of study.
 In order to allow you to succeed in the Master of Architecture program, joining your fellow students in the fall who hold four year degrees in architecture, you will be matriculating in the summer and beginning with ARCH 500-920: Summer Preparatory Design Studio.
 This two course unit studio is designed not only to give you the skills and knowledge necessary to allow a smooth transition into the fall semester, but also as a necessary first step in a much larger program of professional studies.
 Your total program length will be three and one half years or 7 semesters.
 Tuition for the summer studio is approximately $14,350.

-We will begin with a mandatory orientation session for all summer architecture students on June 14th in the Lower Gallery of Meyerson Hall.
+We will begin with a mandatory orientation session for all summer architecture students on June 12th in the Lower Gallery of Meyerson Hall.
 Please check in with the Architecture Department that morning at 9:30 am.
 Immediately following our meeting we will assign design studio work desks.
 The schedule for the other courses and syllabi will be distributed at the orientation session.
-In the meantime, the instructor has provided a Bibliography and Materials List for the Summer Design studio.

 Do you need to fill Physics and/or History of Western Architecture prerequisites?

-Students enrolled in the Summer Design Studio for Non-Architecture Majors will have a 10 day intensive "Fundamentals of 3D Modeling & Digital Output" workshop built into the schedule of their studio course from July 5 to July 14 (including the weekend).
-This 10 day workshop is also built into the schedule for students enrolled in both the History and Theory and Physics courses.
-All other Master of Architecture students and MSD-EBD students will take "Digiblast: Fundamentals of 3D Modeling & Digital Output" from July 29 to August 9 for a course fee of $750.
+Students enrolled in the Summer Design Studio for Non-Architecture Majors will have a 5 day intensive "Fundamentals of 3D Modeling & Digital Output" workshop built into the schedule of their studio course from August 3 to August 7.
+This workshop is also built into the schedule for students enrolled in both the History & Theory and Physics courses.
+All other Master of Architecture students will take "Digiblast: Fundamentals of 3D Modeling & Digital Output" from August 10 to August 14 for a course fee of $750.
 These workshops will lay the foundations for a range of computer skills that are essential for navigating the digital workflow of Weitzman School graduate studios.
-More information on these courses can be found here.

 3D and parametric modeling visualization and 3D post-production presentation techniques will be covered in daily hands-on tutorials and during in-class lab time with expert guidance.
 Topics include Rhino, VRay, and Grasshopper.
 Once acquired, the skills developed in Digiblast will be used in explorations in future studios at Weitzman School.

 Master of Science in Design (Advanced Architectural Design) students are required to take the Advanced Architectural Design Digital Workshop.
-This session, which runs from August 12-21, 2019 (including the weekend), is intended to introduce students to the digital techniques that will be used in the design studios.
+This session, which runs from August 10-21, 2020, is intended to introduce students to the digital techniques that will be used in the design studios.
 Tuition is $750.

 Summer Billing Information